christinechye/React-Native-101/README.md

 IMPORTANT: If you get an error “requiring unknown module…” then restart your metro bundler on terminal.
 3. `react-native init sampleApp`
 4. `App.js` will be the file you need to edit at first.
+5. In your project folder, start the metro bundler: 'react-native start'
-5. To run in Android:
+6. To run in Android:
    - `react-native run-android`
    - You need to have the android emulator on from Android Studio running before you run the command, otherwise your computer might crash.
      - Open Android Studio-> AVD Manager -> Create Virtual Device
-6. To run in iOS:
+7. To run in iOS:
    - `react-native run-ios`
    - Have XCode open first.